PoisotLab/ms_networkary_classifiers/README.md

 performed a grid exploration of the values of $s$ (from 0 to 1), and of
 $\text{logit}(b)$, and visualize the result for a connectance of **TODO**.

-## What are the baseline values of thresholding performance?

-ROC-AUC v.
-PR-AUC, vary $s$ to simulate a classifier ranging from no-skill to perfect

 # Numerical experiments

 In the following section, we will generate random networks, and train four